-You are encouraged to obtain your own copy that you can highlight and write notes in-it is available at Book Culture, at 536 W 112th St. However, the CU library does also make the entire textbook available online for free, though with limits on the number of pages that you can download and print.
-If you do opt to use the online version of the text, remember (especially during project windows) that your access to it will be dependent on an internet connection!
+You are encouraged to obtain your own copy if you learn best by highlighting and writing notes in your text-it will be available at Book Culture, at 536 W 112th St. However, it's not required that you purchase the book, since the CU library does also make the entire textbook available online for free.
+This online version has limits on the number of pages that you can download and print, so if you do opt to use the online version of the text, remember (especially during project windows) that your access to it will be dependent on an internet connection!